Supremolink81/GestureCV/README.md

 ![Third Sample Image](./IMG_10920.png)

 Photos were taken using an iPhone 13 Pro in the HEIC format, with 2316x3088 pixel resolution.
 When ported to a Windows PC, their resolution changed, with some images being 756x1008 and some being 579x772.

+Through a flip along the x axis for the 4 gesture classes, the dataset was expanded to 2500 images, 500 for each class.

 # Issues around the data collection